-To address the question how the polarization is changed at the surface, we have subdivided the total dipole moment m of the slabs from Eq.
+To address the question how the polarization is changed at the surface, we have subdivided the total dipole moment mof the slabs from Eq.
 (1) into dipole moments m_i per atomic layer.
-This was done by identifying the "nodes" z_i at which $\int{-c_0/2}^{z_i} \bar{\rho}(z) \, \mathrm{d}z$ vanishes.
+This was done by identifying the "nodes" z_i at which $\int{-c_0/2}^{z_i} \overline{\rho}(z) dz$ vanishes.
 Regions between successive nodes are thus charge neutral and contain exactly one AO or TiO2 atomic plane.
 The dipole moment m_i was then calculated via Eq.
-(1) while restricting the range of integration to the area between the two nodes which embrace the atomic layer of interest.
+(1) while restricting the range of integration to the area between the two nodes that embrace the atomic layer of interest.

-Fig. 9 shows the dipole moments per atomic layer for the 7-layer slab in different external electric fields.
+Figure 9 shows the dipole moments per atomic layer for the seven-layer slabs in different external electric fields.
 For zero external electric field, the dipole moments oscillate in sign from layer to layer.
 The dipole moment is largest for the first atomic layer at the surface and goes to zero very rapidly (see also Fig. 4).
-Finally, the net dipole moment of the surface, given by the sum of the m_i of all surface layers, points inwards towards the bulk for all surfaces.
+Finally, the net dipole moment of the surface, given by the sum of the m_i of all surface layers, points inward toward the bulk for all surfaces.
 An external electric field causes the dipole moments of all layers in the slab to increase more or less equally.
-The dipole moments continue to oscillate from layer to layer when $E{\rm ext}$ is increased, but they approach a constant bulk value already after two layers in BaTiO3 and after three layers in PbTiO3.
-(This becomes more apparent from the 8- and 9-layer slab calculations, not shown here.)
-The dipole moments in the surface layers are modified relative to the bulk layers by the inwards oriented surface dipoles.
-This leads to a suppression of the polarization at the surface in a positively-oriented external electric field, and an enhancement for a negative field.
+The dipole moments continue to oscillate from layer to layer when E{ext} is increased, but they already approach a constant bulk value after two layers in BaTiO3 and after three layers in PbTiO3.
+(This becomes more apparent from the eight- and nine-layer slab calculations, not shown here.)
+The dipole moments in the surface layers are modified relative to the bulk layers by the inward-oriented surface dipoles.
+This leads to a suppression of the polarization at the surface in a positively oriented external electric field, and an enhancement for a negative field.
 However, the modification of the polarization is more or less confined to the first unit cell (i.e., first pair of layers) at the surface.